PerfekTy/Background_Generator/README.md

 `Can pick colors from pallete, similar to paint.`

-`Can generate random linear gradient for your CSS`
+`Can generate random linear gradient for your CSS.`

-`Displaying random and current (default) linear gradient`
+`Displaying random and current (default) linear gradient.`

 If you'll like it leave a star for me.